1987 Porsche 911 Carrera "911 Sculpture"

 Color-matched Fuchs alloy wheels

-Documented throughout its deconstruction and assembly
+Documented throughout its construction and assembly in ARSHAM

 While many would consider their own automobiles "works of art," it